yoshida-lab/XenonPy/docs/source/tutorial/2-descriptor.rst

     932          16.500000  ...
 0.802000
     [933 rows x 290 columns]

-This do the same work as the previous one.
+This does the same work as the previous one.

 ----------------------